 A prominent official of the Manitoba system says: "If the Hope branch is extended it will go to Rugby Junction by the shortest route."

-The Pan-Handle railroad has sixty of its freight train crews in jail at Pitteburg, for robbing freight cars, during the last two years.
-Judge Francis has decided to the tune of \$30,000, that the holders of void tax titles have their recourse against the country, with 30 per cent interest.
+The Pan-Handle railroad has sixty of its freight train crews in jail at Pitts- icels from the postoffice, or removing burg, for robbing freight cars, during and leaving them uncelled for, is prima the last two years.

+Judge Francis has decided, to the tune of \$30,000, that the holders of void tax titles have their recourse against the country, with 30 per cent interest.

 The Times-Record of Valley City, is on our desk, and with the exception of its foreign "ad" and medicinal features, is a vast improvement upon the "Record" or "Times."

-Judge Deady in Portland, Oregon, has knocked out the Inter-State commerce bill in one round.
-He says the long and short haul provisions only apply to such roads as use water craft in transportation.
-Territorial Auditor Ward has made an law is to be charged at seventy-five cents important ruling, which will interest a taking.
+bill in one round.
+He says the long and short haul provisions only apply to such roads as use water craft in transporta-

+Territorial Auditor Ward has made an important ruling, which will interest a taking.
 The stories, too, are exceptiongreat many publishers in the territory.
 The new law governing legal printing fixes the rates at 75cents per square of twelve great while.
-In fact, the number is just lines of nonpariel type or its equivalent for the first insertion and 50 cents per square for each subsequent insertion. of insurance companies come under the head of legal printing and he will be governed by the provisions of the new law.
-It will be necessary for the publisher to clubs.
-Address Peterson's Magazine, make affidavit that full legal rates have 306, Chestuut street, Philadelphia, Pa .-been charged and that no agreement or understanding for the division of the fee for the same has been made with any ed the affidavit of the person, agent or attorney ordering the publication of the legal notice that he directed the publication, that the full amount prescribed by law for the publication of such notice If the Dakota legislature had behaved has been paid, that no agreement or understanding for any division therof has been made with any person whomsoever and that no part of the same has been refunded or rebated.
-The law further says that "no affidavit of publication shall in any case be filed or recorded until such additional affidavit shall be so annexed At the Faribault Inter-State Commerce convention, A. D. Keyes said of discrimination:
+In fact, the number is just for the first insertion and 50 cents per square for each subsequent insertion.
+The auditor rules that annual statements bined, that there is ample choice for of insurance companies come under the head of legal printing and he will be governed by the provisions of the new law. lars a year, with great deductions to It will be necessary for the publisher to clubs.
+Address Peterson's Magazine, make affidavit that full legal rates have 206, Chestuut street, Philadelphia, Pa .been charged and that no agreement or "adv." understanding for the division of the fee for the same has been made with any other person.
+There must also be attached the affidavit of the person, agent or attorney ordering the publication of the legal notice that he directed the publication, that the full amount prescribed by law for the publication of such notice has been paid, that no agreement or understanding for any division therof has been made with any person whomsoever and that no part of the same has been refunded or rebated.
+The law further says that "no affidavit of publication shall in any case be filed or recorded until such additional affidavit shall be so annexed therto,"-Tribune.

+At the Faribault Inter-State Commerce convention, A. D. Keyes said of discrimination: